Your child was treated in the hospital for Crohn disease. This article tells you how to take care of your child at home afterward.

 - Simple things such as doing yoga or tai chi, listening to music, relaxation exercises, meditation, reading, or soaking in a warm bath can relax your child and help reduce stress.

-- Have your child see a counselor who can help him gain self-confidence.
+- Have your child see a counselor who can help them gain self-confidence.

 - Be alert if your child is losing interest in school, friends, and activities.
 If you think your child may be depressed, talk with a mental health counselor.